Categories

 b.
 DMT and 5-HT2A Receptor Activation

 Once in the brain, DMT acts primarily as a serotonin receptor agonist, particularly at 5-HT2A receptors.
 These receptors are concentrated in the prefrontal cortex and are involved in regulating cognition, perception, and mood.
-Activation of 5-HT2A receptors by DMT leads to the profound alterations in consciousness, visual hallucinations, and mystical experiences reported by ayahuasca users.
+Activation of 5-HT2A receptors by DMT leads to the profound alterations in consciousness, trippy visual hallucinations, mystical and life-changing experiences reported by ayahuasca users.

 c.
 Modulation of Other Receptors